Five lessons for PR professionals from the smartphone market in 2018

 With over 65% of the global population expected to have a phone by 2020, perhaps there are opportunities for newer firms to reap the rewards of unsaturated, fast-growing economies and take over from the failing legacy brands.
 If you can avoid fruit-based gimmicks and Apple’s release days, we can declare with increasing confidence that it does, in fact, pay highly to be in the news.

-Interested in how Signal can help you better monitor and understand your industry?
+Interested in how Signal AI can help you better monitor and understand your industry?
 Click here to request a demo.